-The other night while perusing the internets, I started scrolling through Minted.
-The search for new home decor for Spring was on…but…should it be an abstract?
+\The other night while perusing the internets, I started scrolling through Minted.
+The search for new home decor for Spring was on…but…should it be abstract?
 A landscape?
 Portrait?
 Photograph?
 Illustration?
-This was our breakfast table, so maybe an inspirational quote to start the day of right.
-Or should I create a gallery wall with a balanced mix of all of the above.
+This was our breakfast table, so maybe an inspirational quote to start the day off right.
+Or should I create a gallery wall with a balanced mix of all of the above?
 Decisions, decisions.
 Spring has this weird alive but not quite yet feeling in Chicago.
-Patches of brown along side green grass.
+Patches of brown alongside green grass.
 Buds on trees without leaves.
 I wanted this new artwork for Spring to have that same look and feel.

-I decided to sleep on it and return wide eyed and bushy tailed.
+I decided to sleep on it and return wide-eyed and bushy-tailed.
 I sat and stared at the blank white kitchen wall trying to picture multiple pieces.
 There’s a lot going on between the bay window, lighting, tulip table, and busy rug…not to mention the shelfie in the background.
-I hung the original beach scene back up and gravitated back towards idea of one big piece to really made a statement.
+I hung the original beach scene back up and gravitated back towards the idea of one big piece to really make a statement.
 Multiple boyfriends could not be had.
 My mind was made up, I needed to make a decision on one and only one.

 Back to favorites.
 Slowly but surely I started to narrow pieces down.
 There was no green or yellow in the rug…out when the pretty pineapple and Francis Gold.
 After a lot of hemming and hawing, I finally picked my new Spring boyfriend and pressed checkout.
 Licketty split, this is what arrived at my front door…

 Meet Ballroom II.
 It was love at first sight.
 Also, are you a sucker for good packaging like I am?
-This inside of the Minted boxes is printed the signatures of artists.
+The inside of the Minted boxes has printed the signatures of artists.
 How cool is that???
 (Um so cool, I kinda wanted to keep it, that’s how cool, but I took a picture instead.)